When Heaven Went Silent and the Trumpets Started — Modern Paraphrase | nocap.bible

 The fourth blew his trumpet, and a third of the sun was struck.
 A third of the moon.
 A third of the stars.
 A third of their light was darkened.
 A third of the day had no light, and likewise a third of the night.

-Darkness in Scripture is never just about the lights going off.
-When God sent darkness over , it was a judgment on the sun god Ra — a statement that the God of Israel has authority over everything, including the sky.
+Darkness in is never just about the lights going off.
+When God sent darkness over , it was a on the sun god Ra — a statement that the God of has authority over everything, including the sky.
 Here, the cosmic order itself is disrupted.
-The rhythms of day and night that have been constant since Genesis 1 — altered.
+The rhythms of day and night that have been constant since 1 — altered.
 The things humanity has always been able to count on are shaking.

 Four trumpets down.
 Each one has targeted a different sphere of creation — earth, sea, fresh water, sky.
 And the worst part?
 These are only the first four.